 Just like many other smart home hubs, Home Assistant is expandable.
 You can buy a cheap Z-Wave or Zigbee USB stick, plug it in, enable it in Home Assistant, and start pairing lightbulbs, sensors, or whathaveyou.

-I use Zigbee devices from IKEA, Xiaomi, and Philips.
+I use Zigbee devices from IKEA, Aqara, and Philips.
 Were I not to be using Home Assistant, I would need an individual hub from every manufacturer.
 But thanks to Home Assistant, I can connect them all to a single and central controller.

-No official support but a great community
+Home Assistant has no official support but a great community

 Not everyone wants to keep everything local.
 There are valid reasons for wanting to access your Home Assistant from outside the home.
-And if you want to use the Google Assistant or Amazon Alexa to control your devices, Home Assistant will also have to be exposed to the web.
+And if you intend to use the Google Assistant or Amazon Alexa to control your devices, Home Assistant will also have to be exposed to the web.

 What are the alternatives to Home Assistant?